Kennemer Zweefvlieg Club

-The Kennemer Zweefvlieg Club (KZC) is the only Dutch Gliding club situated in the urban periphery called Randstad.
-The club was established in 1945 and has the Langeveld as homefield.
-Langeveld is situated between the dunes of the Dutch west coast in between Zandvoort and Noordwijk.
-The club flies from March till November in the weekends and on Wednesdays.
-On Wednesday evenings the club is opened for passengers to experience gliding.
-The club has a former RAF MEL-winch with six cables.
+The Kennemer Zweefvlieg Club (KZC) is a Dutch Gliding club, and the only such club based in an urban periphery (what in Dutch is called a "Randstad").
+The club was founded in 1945.
+The airfield from which it operates is Langeveld, situated amongst the dunes of the Dutch west coast between Zandvoort and Noordwijk.
+The club flies on Wednesdays, Saturdays and Sundays from March till November.
+Wednesday evening flights give passengers the chance to fly in a two-seater glider.
+The club is equipped with a former RAF MEL-winch with six cables.